Science Gallery Lab Detroit and MOCAD explore the science and art of food

 Moderated by hampton, the culminating discussion mirrors the themes of Questlove’s book “somethingtofoodabout: Exploring creativity with innovative chefs,” which features conversations with chefs from different cultures and explores what makes their creativity tick, and how cooking both teaches and allows them to see the world.

-Questlove and Azar will share their experiences and ongoing journeys in understanding the art of food.
+Questlove and Hardy will share their experiences and ongoing journeys in understanding the art of food.
 Following the program, Questlove will sign copies of “somethingtofoodabout,” which will be available at the MOCAD store.

 The Intersection series, which has held events in both Detroit and East Lansing, invites participants to explore the boundaries between the fields of science and art.
 This season’s featured speakers included performing artists Zach Blas and Mother Cyborg, Dr. Tonya Matthews and MSU Foundation professor Dr. Beronda Montgomery and social practice artist Bridget Quinn in conversation with art historian John Corso.